khalid-naami/khalid-naami.github.io/blog/2026-04-19-how-to-trade-positive-gamma.md

 Trading Positive Gamma is an exercise in patience and statistical discipline.
 It is not the environment for \"home run\" trades or massive directional bets.
 Instead, it is the environment for steady, consistent income generation through Theta decay and mean-reversion.

-By reading the Gamma landscape, you can stop fighting the market makers and start trading alongside them.
+By reading the Gamma landscape and identifying [Zero Gamma inflection points](/blog/how-to-trade-zero-gamma-market-inflection), you can stop fighting the market makers and start trading alongside them.